 Make it personal

-Most of us don’t like talking about death, and it is a conversation we’ll put off, often until it’s too late.
-But, if you want a funeral personal to you, make your wishes known with our My Perfect Send-Off planner or use our funeral planning guide to help you start thinking about your funeral arrangements.
+Most of us don't like talking about death.
+It's a conversation we'll put off, often until it's too late.
+But, if you want a funeral personal to you, you can make your wishes known with our My Perfect Send-Off planner.
+Or why not use our funeral planning guide to help you start thinking about your funeral arrangements.